Rob117/react-native-dynamic-cropper/README.md

 ## Roadmap

-Circular crop option
+* Circular crop option
-Locale support (What about unsupported locales? -> PR to wrapped library will fix it) Title, done button, cancel button custom text
+* Locale support (What about unsupported locales? -> PR to wrapped library will fix it)
-Add testing script (it's not pretty, but it totally works) Options - background, aspect ratio locked, toolbar at top option
+* Add testing script (it's not pretty, but it totally works)
+* Options - background, aspect ratio locked, toolbar at top option
+* Fix dependency errors
+* Specify version of library that this is dependent on

+Add android support - Nothing comparable out there?

 ## Install